Skip to main content

 Latency Results

-The Rust-based tools (CRW and Spider) were substantially faster than the Node.js and Python-based alternatives on standard HTML content.
-The gap narrows on JavaScript-heavy pages — when browser render is required, rendering time dominates regardless of the wrapper language.
+The durable, defensible finding from that run: 63.74% truth-recall (522 of 819 labeled URLs), 87.7% scrape success, 0 errors.
+CRW's Rust implementation is lower-latency than the Node.js and Python-based alternatives on standard HTML content because there's no headless-browser process in the hot path.
+The gap narrows on JavaScript-heavy pages — when a browser render is required, rendering time dominates regardless of the wrapper language.

 Crawl Coverage Results

 Coverage surprised us.
-We expected Firecrawl's more mature stack to perform better here.
-In our dataset, lol-html's aggressive streaming parser handled malformed HTML more gracefully than Firecrawl's rendering pipeline — which occasionally timed out or returned empty responses for slow-loading pages.
+We expected a browser-render-first stack to perform better here.
+In our dataset, lol-html's aggressive streaming parser handled malformed HTML more gracefully than a full rendering pipeline — which occasionally timed out or returned empty responses for slow-loading pages.

-Firecrawl's higher timeout rate (12.4%) is likely related to browser render timeouts: Chromium takes longer per page and has a stricter timeout budget.
+Browser-render-first tools tend to have a higher timeout rate, which is largely a function of headless Chromium taking longer per page under a stricter timeout budget.
 When pages don't load within the timeout window, the request fails completely.

 Memory Usage